euceph/khatm/README.md

 khatm will be available on the App Store, with a companion app for watchOS

-there will also be a companion .ipa file released for altstore, etc.
+there will also be a companion .ipa file released for AltStore, etc.

 ## Usage